MohamedBassem/pixyll/_drafts/docker-at-trustious.md

-# Docker at Trustious

-At Trustious, our test suite runs on a single machine in about 12 hours.
+At Trustious, our test suite was running on a single machine in about 12 hours.
 We used to parallelize the run on three machine.
-The run takes on average 4 hours.
-The results still weren't satisfying to us so we started building our in office test cluster.
+The run took on average about 4 hours.
+The results still were not satisfying to us so we started building our in office test cluster.

 [![Building the rack](../img/docker-at-trustious/building-the-rack.JPG)](../img/docker-at-trustious/building-the-rack.JPG).

 We added two more machines to our cluster but it didn't make a big difference.
-The problem is that running a single worker on each machine doesn't fully utilize the machine resources.
-We need a single machine parallelization.
+The problem is that running a single worker/core on each machine doesn't fully utilize the machine resources.
+We wanted to run tests in parallel even on a single machine.

-By parallelizing on a single machine you need to take care of database conflicts, elasticsearch conflicts and if you are running multiple spork instances then you'll also face ports conflicts.
+When parallelizing on a single machine you need to take care of database write conflicts, elasticsearch write conflicts and if you are running multiple spork instances then you'll also face port conflicts.
 It's a headache handling all of these conflicts.
 We need some kind of isolation.
 Our workers need to act as if they are running on different hosts.

-Virtualization is the keyword.
+*Virtualization* is the keyword.
 Virtualization will solve the conflict problems perfectly, but the problem is with the overhead added by the virtual machines on the servers.
-That's when we found about Docker. "*Docker uses resource isolation features of the Linux kernel such as cgroups and kernel namespaces to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting virtual machines.*" - Wikipedia.
-Docker is exactly what we were searching for so we started building our framework using docker.
-In this blog post we are going to talk about our distributed tests architecture.
+That's when we found about Docker. "*Docker uses resource isolation features of the Linux kernel such as cgroups and kernel namespaces to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting virtual machines.*" - [Wikipedia](https://en.wikipedia.org/wiki/Docker_(software)).
+Docker is exactly what we were searching for so we started building our framework using it.

 ### Architecture

-#### Preparing Docker Things
+#### Preparing Docker Perquisites
+*If you are new to docker, it may be a good idea to read the docker terminology in this [post](http://www.troubleshooters.com/linux/docker/docker_newbie.htm).*

 First of all, we need to prepare our docker image.
-The docker image should could contain all the dependencies needed for the test run.
-We started building our Dockerfile containing rails, needed gems, chrome driver and other tools needed for the test run.
-It's not logical for the workers to build the whole dockerfile with each run, we need a repo to store the built image.
+The docker image should contain all the dependencies needed for the test run.
+We started building our Dockerfile from rails (yes you can reuse other containers with docker!), bundling gems, chrome driver and other tools/binaries needed for the test run.
+It's not logical for the workers to build the whole Dockerfile with each run, we need a repo to store the built image.
 Since the built image was large, hosting it on docker hub will use lots of bandwidth for updating and pulling the image.
 We decided that we will host it in a local docker registry.
-Fortunately there's a docker image for local registries (https://github.com/docker/docker-registry) so we pulled it and set it up on one of our cluster's machines.
+Fortunately there's a docker image for [local registries](https://github.com/docker/docker-registry) (or the [newer version](https://docs.docker.com/registry/)).
+So we pulled it and set it up on one of our cluster's machines.
 Now since docker related things are ready, we can proceed to the next step.

 #### Triggering the Job
-Triggering a test run is as easy as commenting on the pull request you need to test on Github with "@trustious-admin run a full test please".
+Triggering a test run is as easy as commenting on the pull request you need to test on Github with "&#64;trustious-admin run a full test please".

 [![Triggering a test run](../img/docker-at-trustious/trigger-a-run.png)](../img/docker-at-trustious/trigger-a-run.png).

 Jenkins is listening in the background for that pattern and will start the full tests for Abdo.

 #### Starting The workers
 The first thing in the process of the full tests is starting our workers.
 The workers are started based on the build matrix in the root directory.
 For each worker a process is spawned.
-Each process connects to the worker using an SSH connecting and pipes the output to a file named with the worker id.
+Each process connects to the worker using an SSH connecting and pipes its output to a file named with the worker id.
 Each workers first pulls the new docker image - if any -, runs it and starts contacting the server - which we will talk on in the next section - for tests to run.

 [![The build matrix](../img/docker-at-trustious/build-matrix.png)](../img/docker-at-trustious/build-matrix.png).

 #### Starting the test server
 The server starts a dry run to list all the tests to run and filters them by the regex given - if any -.
 Having the tests to run, a very simple nodejs server starts queuing those tests and listening for requests.
-The server responds for workers request with a test at time.
-The worker then runs this test, logs the result to stdout and then contact the server again for another tests.
-Once all the tests are sent to the workers, the nodejs exits and waits for the workers - its subprocesses - to finish.
+The server responds for workers request with one test at a time.
+The worker then runs this test, logs the result to stdout and then contacts the server again for another test.
+After all the tests are sent to the workers, the nodejs exits and waits for the workers - its subprocesses - to finish.
 Once a worker finishes, it tries to contact the server several times to make sure that it's really over and then exists.

 [![A running test](../img/docker-at-trustious/test-run.png)](../img/docker-at-trustious/test-run.png).

 #### Aggregating Results and handling Flaky Tests
-Once all the workers are down, the server continues with aggregating the results.
-Remember that the SSH output of all workers are redirect to files on the server?
+Once all the workers are done, the server continues with aggregating the results.
+Remember that the SSH output of all workers is redirected to files on the server.
 Now it's time to parse those files, aggregate the results from each worker with a simple python script.
 The python script compares the results with the original list of tests.
 Tests that are missing for some reason - maybe due to a node failure - are reported as failures.

 If the percentage of failures to the number of original tests is under a certain threshold, 10% for example, a new test run for those tests only is started.
 The reasons we are doing so are the flaky tests and node failures.
 Flaky tests are those tests that behave differently under certain conditions, heavy load on the test machine for example.
 Also if a node fails while running a test, this test will be missing and reported as a failure, so we need to re-run those tests.
 This percentage usually results in a one or two more test runs.